Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. TODO PLACEHOLDER: Update to submodule/packages

-2. Download or clone the latest [ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS_TCP_Endpoint) repository, and add the `tcp_endpoint` package to the `src` directory of your ROS workspace.
-This package creates the endpoint to accept ROS messages from Unity.

 3. Download or clone the latest [Niryo One ROS stack](https://github.com/NiryoRobotics/niryo_one_ros) repository.
 Add the subdirectories (e.g. dynamixel_sdk/, mcp_can_rpi/, niryo_one/, etc.) to the `src` directory of your ROS workspace.

 4. Download or clone the latest [MoveIt Msgs](https://github.com/ros-planning/moveit_msgs) repository.
 Add the entire `moveit_msgs` directory to the `src` directory of your ROS workspace.